Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Introduction

-Evolutionary algorithms provide gradient-free optimisation which is beneficial for models such as those that do not have gradient information, for instance geo-scientific landscape evolution models \cite{chandra2019multicore}.
+Evolutionary algorithms provide gradient-free optimisation which is beneficial for models that do not have gradient information, for instance, landscape evolution models \citep{chandra2019multicore,chandra2020surrogate}.
 Some instances of such models are so expensive that even distributed evolutionary algorithms with the power of parallel computing would struggle.
-Hence, we need to incorporate efficient strategies such as surrogate assisted optimisation that further improves their performance but this becomes a challenge given parallel processing and inter-process communication for implementing surrogate estimation.
+Hence, we need to incorporate efficient strategies such as surrogate-assisted optimisation that further improves their performance, but this becomes a challenge given parallel processing and inter-process communication for implementing surrogate estimation.

-Landscape evolution models are geo-scientific models that has been used to reconstruct the evolution of the Earth's landscape over millions of years \cite{coulthard2001landscape,chen2014landscape,bishop2007long}.
-These models guide geologists and climate scientists in better understanding Earths geologic and climate history that can further also help in foreseeing the distant future of the planet \cite{bishop2007long,temme2009can}.
+Landscape evolution models are geoscientific models that can be used to reconstruct the evolution of the Earth's landscape over tens of thousands millions of years \citep{coulthard2001landscape,chen2014landscape,bishop2007long,martin2004numerical,barnhart2020projections}.
+These models guide geologists and climate scientists in better understanding Earth's geologic and climate history that can further also help in foreseeing the distant future of the planet \citep{bishop2007long,temme2009can}.
 These models use data from geological observations such as bore-hole data and estimated landscape topography millions of years ago and require climate conditions and geological parameters that are not easily known.
-Hence, it becomes an optimisation problem to estimate these parameters which has been tackled mostly with Bayesian inference via Markov Chain Monte Carlo (MCMC) sampling in previous studies that used parallel computing \cite{chandra2019multicore}, and surrogate assisted Bayesian inference \cite{ChandraGMD2020}.
-Motivated by these studies, we bring the problem of landscape evolution model to the evolutionary and swarm optimisation community, rather than viewing it is an inference problem, to see it as an optimisation problem.
+Hence, it becomes an optimisation problem to estimate these parameters which has been tackled mostly with Bayesian inference via Markov Chain Monte Carlo (MCMC) sampling in previous studies that used parallel computing \citep{chandra2019multicore}, and surrogate assisted Bayesian inference \citep{ChandraGMD2020}.
+Motivated by these studies, we bring the problem of the landscape evolution model to the evolutionary and swarm optimisation community; rather than viewing it as an inference problem, we view it as an optimisation problem.